-A solid body electric is just as the name implies: the body of the guitar is solid with no extra hollow parts.
+A solid body electric is just as the name implies: it’s a type of guitar where the body of is solid with no extra hollow parts.
 Aside from the few areas for electronics in the body, the rest is entirely solid wood.

 The solid-body style electric guitar helps the strings to sustain a little longer and can help reduce feedback when playing at higher volumes.

 Although the type of wood can make a difference in tone, the majority of tones on the solid body will come from the type of pickups and electronics that transmit the signal to the amplifier.

 Solid bodies are typically much thinner than an acoustic guitar, and more comfortable to play for some.
 This type of guitar is also better suited to the high-volume and high-gain tones used in rock and metal music.

 A classic design from the 50s, this single cutaway is still one of the most copied guitars designed around.

 The bodies are usually made of mahogany, gives it a warm tone and a good amount of weight, giving it long sustain.